Jusuf Barčić: Religious activism

 He returned in 1996 to spread Salafism, calling for "back to the roots" Islam and challenging the Islamic Community of Bosnia and Herzegovina.
 Along with Nusret Imamović, Barčić became one of the principal leaders of the neo-Salafist community that sought to challenge the traditional Islamic order in Bosnia and Herzegovina.

 The first neo-Salafist group established by Barčić was in the village of Donja Bočinja near Maglaj.
 The majority of the members there were foreign fighters of the El Mudžahid detachment of the Army of the Republic of Bosnia and Herzegovina.
-Barčić, a charismatic figure with Saudi educational background, was committed to the mujahideen ideology and refuted the legitimacy of the secular institutions, and worked to create a parallel society based on Sharia law.
+Barčić, a charismatic figure with a Saudi educational background, was committed to the mujahideen ideology and refuted the legitimacy of the secular institutions, and worked to create a parallel society based on Sharia law.

 When the Salafist community was established in Gornja Maoča in 2000, it had informal leadership.
 Its initial leader was Barčić.
 Barčić's efforts were financed by Muhamed Porča, a Bosnian cleric with whom he studied in Saudi Arabia and who headed the Al-Tawhid mosque in Vienna, where many Bosnian Muslims settled.

-In 2004, Barčić was accused of death threatening his former wife and her family after she left him because he molested her.
-He was eventually sentenced to seven-month imprisonment for molesting his former wife and served his sentence in Zenica.
+In 2004, Barčić was accused of threatening his former wife and her family with death after she left him because he molested her.
+He was eventually sentenced to seven months' imprisonment for molesting his former wife and served his sentence in Zenica.
 At the same time, he also received a conditional sentence of one year and three months because of the intrusion into his former wife's family home.

-In the following years, the Islamic community was mostly dormant in relation to Salafists' intrusion into mosques, schools, and cultural centers, and began to directly confront them in 2007.
+In the following years, the Islamic community was mostly dormant about Salafists' intrusion into mosques, schools, and cultural centres and began to confront them directly in 2007.
 In February 2007, Barčić and his followers tried to enter the Gazi Husrev-beg Mosque, seen by many Bosnian Muslims as the central institution of their religious life.
 However, they were again barred from entry by other believers, and the police of the Sarajevo Canton intervened.
 After the incident, the mosque was locked up to prevent further disruption, and the local imam Sadrudin Iserić forbade the Salafists further entry into the mosque.

 Barčić and his followers attempted to enter the mosque for the second time on 22 February 2007 and were barred from entry again.
-Instead, he held a lecture in front of the mosque, criticizing the Islamic Community of Bosnia and Herzegovina because of their departure from the "true teaching of Islam" and demanding the implementation of Sharia law in Bosnia and Herzegovina, and implicitly threatened with establishing a parallel Islamic community with Salafist ideology.
+Instead, he held a lecture in front of the mosque, criticising the Islamic Community of Bosnia and Herzegovina because they departed from the "true teaching of Islam" and demanding the implementation of Sharia law in Bosnia and Herzegovina, and implicitly threatened to establish a parallel Islamic community with Salafist ideology.

-Anes Alic is of the opinion that the organiser of the mosque takeover wasn't Barčić, but his associate Karray Kamel bin Ali, better known as Abu Hamza, a Tunisian who acquired Bosnian citizenship.
+Anes Alic thinks that the organiser of the mosque takeover wasn't Barčić but his associate Karray Kamel bin Ali, better known as Abu Hamza, a Tunisian who acquired Bosnian citizenship.
 Abu Hamza was a military commander of the Bosnian mujahideen and shared a prison cell with Barčić for some time.